00Fl4sh/AiPPT/ai-chat-ppt/README.md

    - Verify the key is not expired

 2. **Build Errors**
-   - Run `npm install` in both frontend and backend directories
+   - Run `npm install` in the frontend directory
    - Clear node_modules and reinstall if needed
    - Check Node.js version (requires 18+)